 Thinking of a buying a home in France?
 Read our advice on buying a house abroad before you take the plunge.

-With Northern Ireland enjoying the benefits of its peace process for many years now, the country is back on the map for many tourists wishing to discover the region.
+Day trips from Belfast are a great way to see the rest of Northern Ireland.
+This compact country has been enjoying the benefits of its peace process for many years now, which has put it back on the map for many tourists.
 The first port of call for most is the capital city of Belfast, but there is also plenty to see outside of the city.
 Send My Bag brings you the top five destinations that can all be enjoyed on a day trip from Belfast.